-It's a bitter truth: Smartphone battery life isn't long.
-Even with external battery packs, most modern smartphones can't make it through a demanding day, while the best devices can barely last two days.
+It is a bitter truth: The battery life of smartphones is not long.
+Even with external battery packs, most modern smartphones fail to 'make' a demanding day, while the best devices can barely run for two days.

 In the past, batteries had a fantastic battery life, lasting many days without the need for constant charging.
 Yes, our phones today are much more powerful than they were, for example, the Nokia 3310, but why can't their batteries keep up with the pace?

-According to Venkat Srinivasan, director of the Collaborative Center for Storage (Argonne Collaborative Center for Energy Storage Science) and an expert in battery technology, the core of the problem is simple:
+According to Venkat Srinivasan, director of the Argonne Collaborative Center for Energy Storage Science and expert in battery technology, the core of the problem is simple:

 Ο Moore's law simply surpassed the technology of batteries, which means that our phones continue to improve at a much faster rate than developments in batteries.